SuperHouse/IOMOD/README.md

  * 3.3V or 5V I/O interface.
  * Digital I/O on every pin.

-More information to come.

 ## IOMOD-MCP23S08

-This module has the same features as the MCP23008 module, except that it uses SPI for communication with the host.
+This variant has the same features as the MCP23008 module, except that it uses SPI for communication with the host.
 It was implemented mostly to validate that the IOMOD header format is also useful for SPI-based modules.

-Features:
+**Features**

  * MCP23S08 I/O expander.
  * SPI interface.